 Professor Chao Zi is currently an assistant professor of finance at Shanghai Advanced Institute of Finance (SAIF), Shanghai Jiao Tong University.

-His research centers on financial markets, with a particular focus on their interconnections with the macroeconomy, as well as the implications for policymaking and regulatory design.
+He studies the dynamics of financial markets, with a particular focus on the interconnections with macroeconomic developments, as well as the implications for policymaking and regulatory design.
 He has presented his work at various international conferences, and his papers have been published in top academic journals such as Journal of Financial Economics.

 Chao earned a doctorate in Finance and a master's degree in Financial Engineering from the University of Illinois at Urbana-Champaign.
 He also received a bachelor's degree in Financial Engineering from Nanjing University.